robloo/PublicDocs/XAMLFrameworkComparison.md

 At first glance .NET MAUI seems to have the strongest corporate backing considering it is developed by Microsoft.
 However, Microsoft is not putting a lot of resources on the project and the long history of abandoning UI frameworks at Microsoft creates uncertainty.
 <br/><br/>
 Avalonia, while originally fully open-source, is now backed by a company setup by some of the core team members.
 This provides a good measure of stability and income to sustain the project.
 However, there is caution here due to the increasing corporate reach and closed-source progress of the code base.
-For example, the composition rendering engine is now not a free-license to modify (while the rest of the code is MIT licensed) and Avalonia XPF is fully closed-source.
+For example, the composition rendering engine is now not a free-license to modify (while the rest of the code is MIT licensed).
+This should change once v11 is released.
 <br/><br/>
 The Uno Platform; however, remains in a class of its own with its corporate sponsorship by *nventive* and incredible communication and response times.
 Their partnership and close communication with Microsoft should also be noted.
   </dd>